azizulmaqsud/NodeJS_CICD_Pipeline_with_GitHubActions_AWS-CodeDeploy/README.md

 # NodeJS_CICD_Pipeline_with_GitHubActions_AWS-CodeDeploy

-How to set ci/cd for nodejs app with aws codeDeploy and aws codePipeline
+How to set CICD for nodejs app with aws codeDeploy and aws codePipeline

 ## Installation instructions

-### 1. Launch amazon linux server in aws
+### 1. Launch Amazon Linux server in AWS

-### 2. ssh to linux to install packages
+### 2. ssh to Linux to install packages

 ```sh
 ssh -i <key.pem> ec2-user@<ip-address> -v
 ```

-### 3. Update and Upgrade linux machine and install node, nvm and pm2
+### 3. Update and Upgrade Linux machine and install node, nvm, and pm2

 ```sh
 sudo yum update